Sumirmat97/ContactKeeper/README.md

 # ContactKeeper Backend

-Backend repositoy for ContactKeeper React application.
+Repositoy for ContactKeeper Node and React application.
+Contains backend server using Node.js, Express and MongoDB and UI made with React.js.

 Made with help and during course https://www.udemy.com/course/modern-react-front-to-back/

-Using Node.js, Express and MongoDB.